kchinzei/linear-program-solver/README.md

 #### Compile error _‘BigInt’ is not a member of ‘Napi’_

+Two possible reasons.

+- node-gyp you are running is old.
 Some Linux has a pretty old node-gyp that came with apt install.
 You can install the latest node-gyp by

 ```Shell
 > npm i -g node-gyp
 ```

+- N-API that this program depends on requires N-API version 5 or newer.
+  Node before ver.12 had version 4 or older.

 #### Failed to install to Windows